 On November 15, 2019, our Board announced that the Company has initiated a strategic review process to identify, examine, and consider a range of strategic alternatives available to the Company, including but not limited to, (i) selling the Company's assets to a business development company or other potential buyer, (ii) merging with another business development company, (iii) liquidating the Company's assets in accordance with a plan of liquidation, (iv) raising additional funds for the Company, or (v) otherwise entering into another business combination, with the objective of maximizing stockholder value.
-As of September 30, 2020, the Company has not entered into any agreements regarding any strategic alternative.
+As of March 31, 2021 and through the date of filing this Quarterly Report, the Company has not entered into any agreements regarding any strategic alternative.